 Formatting the data in a cell

 I will explain in detail each of the predefined format and custom formats that you can use and how you can alter them further.
 However, I cannot cram them in just one entry, so this will be the first of the post series that covers how to format data in spreadsheet programs.

 Visit the following links to know more about formatting these data types.
 Note that as of today, 2020 March 29, I am in the process of mass revising these posts from covering only Calc to including Excel and Sheets.
 Some of the links below are not yet updated.
-This entry and all succeeding posts in this post series will be based on the following spreadsheet versions: Microsoft Excel 2016, LibreOffice Calc 6.4.2, and the version of Google Sheets as of the date of this post.
+This entry is based on the following spreadsheet versions: Microsoft Excel 2016, LibreOffice Calc 6.4.2, and the version of Google Sheets as of the date of this post.